First008/bulut-zincir/Kubernetes/README.md

  - Than you expose it with ``` kubectl expose deployment geth-app --type=LoadBalancer --port=8080  ```.

  - Than type the following command -> ``` minikube service geth-app ```.
 And it opens the service on browser.

+ - # Deploy Pod Using Api

+ - start serve ```$ microk8s kubectl proxy --port=8080```

+ - then you have to learn what the default token and decode it.

+ - Learn token with ``` microk8s kubectl get secret --namespace=default ```

+ - Then paste the default-xxxx-xxx -> ```microk8s kubectl get secret default-xxxx-xxxx --namespace=default -o yaml```

+ - Copy the token and decode it.
+After that you can use the decoded token in the code below.

+ - curl -k -v -X POST -H "Authorization: Bearer {token}" -H "Content-Type: application/json" http://127.0.0.1:8080/api/v1/namespaces/default/pods -d@geth.json